Chanty

 Our idea of healthy collaboration is being able to watch the video together with the team and speak with them simultaneously; unfortunately, this is not possible in Slack.
 The fact that Microsoft Teams supports it, definitely makes it a stronger competitor.

-It allows you to not just watch videos, but also comment on them at the same time.
+It allows you not only to watch videos but also to comment on them at the same time as watching them.
 You can also collaborate on MS Office and OneDrive documents with Teams, without leaving the App.

 Collaborating on Microsoft Word documentImage source